mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Cantrips.**_ You learn two cantrips: _True Strike_ and another Bard cantrip of your choice.

-Whenever you gain a Fighter level, you can replace a Bard cantrip you know with a Bard cantrip of your choice.
+Whenever you gain a Fighter level, you can replace a Bard cantrip you know from this feature with a Bard cantrip of your choice.

 When you reach Fighter level 10, you learn another Bard cantrip of your choice.

 _**Rhythmancy Points.**_ You gain 2 Rhythmancy Points to spend on casting Rhythmancy spells.

+_**Harmonic Magic.**_ Any Bard spell you have prepared is also considered to be a Rhythmancy spell.

 _**Prepared Spells.**_ Choose two level 1 Bard spells.
 You always have these spells prepared.

-_**Harmonic Magic.**_ Any Bard spell you have prepared is also considered to be a Rhythmancy spell.

 _**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one Bard spell on your list with another Bard spell of a level for which you have sufficient Rhythmancy Points to cast.